 As nice as the Tenryu Rayz spinning rods are, the Tenryu Rayz Spectra is on another level.
 Tenryu says the parabolic action of the blank was inherited from the Rayz series, but if you pick up both and wiggle them one after another, you can tell in an instant that they are not the same.
 The Spectra uses carbon nanotube technology in the butt section of the 2-piece rod.
 That allowed Tenryu to make the blank stronger without adding any weight.

 The guides on the Tenryu Rayz rods are titanium frames with SIC inserts.
-The guides on the Rayz Spectra rods have the same titanium frames but have Torzite inserts - which are thinner and lighter.
+The guides on the Rayz Spectra rods have titanium frames but have Torzite inserts - which are thinner and lighter.
 A lighter blank and lighter guides may seem like small things, but they affect the rod's inertia and that affects how the rod feels when you wiggle it or cast it (and it feels really, really nice).

-A couple other nice features not found on the Rayz or Rayz Integral rods are the built in hook keeper, which keeps you from sticking a hook in the guides or the grip (or your hand); and the alignment dots, which let you alignment the sections perfectly as soon as you put them together.
+A couple other nice features not found on the Rayz or Rayz Integral rods are the built in hook keeper, which keeps you from sticking a hook in the guides or the grip (or your hand); and the alignment dots, which let you align the sections perfectly as soon as you put them together.

 The rod doesn't just look great, though, it feels great when you put a reel on it and make your first cast.
 It was designed with expert anglers in mind, and is more accurate than the Rayz series of rods.
 This is a "Wow!" rod.